2002–03 Connecticut Huskies men's basketball team

 The 2002–03 Connecticut Huskies men's basketball team represented the University of Connecticut in the 2002–03 collegiate men's basketball season.
 The Huskies completed the season with a 23–10 overall record.
 The Huskies were members of the Big East Conference where they finished with a 10–6 record and were the regular season co-champions.
-They made it to the Sweet Sixteen in the 2003 NCAA Division I men's basketball tournament.
+UConn made it to the Sweet Sixteen in the 2003 NCAA Division I men's basketball tournament before losing to Texas 82–78.

 The Huskies played their home games at Harry A. Gampel Pavilion in Storrs, Connecticut and the Hartford Civic Center in Hartford, Connecticut, and they were led by seventeenth-year head coach Jim Calhoun.

 Roster

 Listed are the student athletes who were members of the 2002–2003 team.